South Shore Park

 A short walk away on Duke of York St, St. Peter’s Church is another landmark that cannot be missed.
 One of Bermuda’s most famous hallmark buildings, it is the oldest Anglican Church in the Western Hemisphere and is still a popular venue for local weddings and funerals.
 The original church dates back to 1612 and the current building to 1713.
 The cemetery is equally fascinating.

-1:30 p.m.
-Enjoy lunchat one of the many restaurants off of King's Square.
+12:00 p.m.
+Enjoy lunch at one of the many restaurants off of King's Square.
+Wahoo's is a popular choice for local fish, while Art Mel's offers a legendary fish sandwich piled high on raisin bread.
+For a sweet treat, visit Sweet Saak or grab a coffee at C.V.
+Café.
 After refueling, explore the center of the city’s community life in King’s Square.
 The old market square is filled with historic buildings, stocks and pillory, and dunking stools dating back to the 17th century.
 The stocks and pillory were used to embarrass citizens who had committed petty crimes, and the dunking stools punished women accused of being nags and gossips.
 Today they make for a great photograph.
 The Town Hall is a major attraction of the square.
 Emblazoned with the town crest, the building contains portraits of past mayors on its walls.

 1:30 p.m.
 From King’s Square take the Mini Bus to Fort St. Catherine.
 The fort overlooks St. Catherine’s Beach, where the survivors from Sea Venture washed ashore on July 28, 1609 when England claimed Bermuda for its own.
 Enter the fort on a wooden drawbridge over a dry moat to see the well-preserved interior, exhibits, and historical artifacts.
 Uniformed mannequins and replicas of the Crown Jewels add to the historical effect of the tour and are well worth a look.